rosechou/ultimate/trunk/source/WebBackend/README.md

-This WebBackend project is for serving the ultimate tools as a web-service.
+This WebBackend project is for serving the Ultimate tools as a web-service.
-The WebBackend application runs embedded jetty to provide an API for executing ultimate jobs.
+The WebBackend application runs an embedded jetty to provide an API for executing Ultimate jobs.

 # Deploy
 Goto `trunk/source/BA_MavenParentUltimate` run `mvn clean install -P materialize`.
 After a successful build, goto `trunk/source/BA_WebBackend`.
-The artifacts to run and configure the application are in `./target/products` (beside a copy of this README.md).
+The artifacts to run and configure the application are in `./target/products`, as well as a copy of this README.md.

-Now you need to configure the application.
+There are two main artifacts.
+The WebBackend (described by this README) and the front-end (in the folder WebsiteStatic).

+# Running the Ultimate web-service together with the front-end

+## Requirements
+TODO

-# Configuration
+## Configuration

-## Initial configuration
+### Initial backend configuration
+TODO: Copy the backend from `./target/products/WebBackend/<plattform>/<ws>/<arch>/` to some folder, i.e. `/opt`.

-First make a copy of the configuration files:
+Then, make a copy of the configuration files:

 * Copy `web.config.properties.dist` to `web.config.properties`
 * Copy `settings_whitelist.json.dist` to `settings_whitelist.json`